 Order a Sweet Treat

 Could dessert be the key to all of our problems?
 Probably not, but it could definitely help!
 Order bite-size cupcakes from Baked by Melissa, cookies from Milk Bar or contact your local bakery to deliver a cake.
 Lactose-intolerant?
-Opt for a few pints of Beckon Ice Cream, a lactose-free treat that is arguably better traditional ice cream.
+Opt for a few pints of Beckon Ice Cream, a lactose-free treat that is arguably better than traditional ice cream.

 Ask Her What She Needs